chalkers/strawberry-fields/README.md

 TODO INSERT GIF OF GAME

 In this tutorial, you will build a simple game with the goal of collecting strawberries before time runs out.
 When a player eats a strawberry the score goes up.
-When a player eats a taco time power up the countdown restarts!

 ## Step 1 @fullscreen